elle-shika/Churny-Jane-Doe/README.md

 ## Introduction

-Customer attrition is one of the biggest expenditures of any organization.
+Customer churn is one of the biggest expenditures of any organization.
 Customer churn otherwise known as customer attrition or customer turnover is the percentage of customers that stopped using your company\'s product or service within a specified timeframe.\